-The BTEC Tech Award in Enterprise is a new course designed to help students to develop their business skills.
+The BTEC Tech Award in enterprise is designed to help students to develop their business skills.
 This will be done through coursework based assignments and a written exam.
 Students are encouraged to explore topics and apply their knowledge to their coursework.